-Learning How to Shave with a Straight Razor: For the Ultimate in Manliness
+Learning How to do Shaving with a Straight Razor Pros and Cons: For the Ultimate in Manliness

 With all of the huge advances in shaving technology that have been made over the years (including fancy shaving creams, multiple blade razors, etc.), it shouldn’t come as much of a surprise that many men are starting to take their grooming and personal hygiene much more seriously.

-Still, despite the advent of cartridge razors, electric shavers, and all of the other high-tech shaving gadgets, a growing percentage of men are now turning their backs on technology in favor of more old-school shaving methods like safety and straight razors.
+Still, despite the advent of cartridge razors, electric shavers, and all of the other high-tech shaving gadgets, a growing percentage of men are now turning their backs on technology in favor of more old-school shaving methods like safety and straight razors (see infographic for difference).

 Why you may ask?